-One general guideline is that an eventual mortgage should, ideally, be no more than 28% of gross monthly income.
+One general guideline is that your housing costs, including your mortgage payment, should, ideally, be no more than 28% of your gross monthly income.

-If you are paying off student loans, credit card debt, or a car payment, you may want to adjust your budget accordingly.
-Some people try to keep their debt to 43% (this is just another rule of thumb and everyone’s financial goals are different) of their gross monthly income, so that they can still prioritize financial goals like saving for retirement.
+If you are paying off student loans, credit card debt, or have a car payment, you may want to adjust your budget accordingly.
+Some people try to keep their debt to 36% of their gross monthly income, so that they can still prioritize financial goals like saving for retirement.
+(This is just another rule of thumb and everyone’s financial goals are different.)

 And having less debt may make you more appealing to mortgage lenders.
 Understanding how much money you feel comfortable spending on a house can, in turn, impact the properties you consider.
 As you build your budget, you can also check out SoFi’s mortgage calculator.